+50 Two P-clips should then be placed around the bottom chassis rails and secured to the bottom of the oil tank with two M6x20 bolts and two M6 nyloc nuts using 1⁄4" plain washers under the bolt heads and nuts.
 Position a hose clip on the flexible bottom radiator hose, apply rubber lubricant and fit the hose to the larger of the two outlets on the LH side of the engine block, Refer to Fig 14.
 The hose passes forwards along the LH side of the engine bay before turning to pass along the top of the steering rack and turns again to meet the radiator connection.
 Do not tighten the clip.

-- 1 Hose to 'T' piece - 2 Bottom radiator hose
+- 1 Small straight Hose to 'T' piece - 2 Bottom radiator hose

-Fig 14 Bottom hose engine connection (viewed from below)
+Fig 14 Bottom radiator hose engine connection (viewed from top)

-- 55 Fit the four rubber radiator mountings to the front of the chassis and secure using nuts, plain washer and spring washers provided in the cooling pack. - 56 Secure the fan to the inner cowl, ensuring that the fan electrical connector is located on the RH side, using four M6 setscrews and washers provided. - 57 Secure the six rubber flaps (from polybag 'cooling') to the engine bay side of the inner cowl using the 5/32" rivets provided (two rivets per flap), refer to Fig 15.
-Fit the fan/cowl assembly to the rubber radiator mountings, ensuring that the cooling fan is closest to the engine bay, refer to Fig 16.
+51 Fit the four rubber radiator mountings to the front of the chassis and secure using nuts, plain washer and spring washers provided in the cooling pack.

+52 Secure the fan to the inner cowl, ensuring that the fan electrical connector is located on the RH side, using four M6 screws and washers provided.

+53 Secure the six rubber flaps (from polybag 'cooling') to the engine bay side of the inner cowl using the 5/32" rivets provided (two rivets per flap), refer to Fig 15.
+Fit the fan/cowl assembly to the rubber radiator mountings, ensuring that the cooling fan is closest to the engine bay, refer to Fig 15.

-- (1) The inner cowl must be fitted before the front anti-roll bar and the anti-roll bar must be fitted before the radiator, refer to Section 4. - (2) The four screws in the integral radiator mounting brackets are not required, they should be removed and discarded.
+(1) The inner cowl must be fitted before the front anti-roll bar and the anti-roll bar must be fitted before the radiator, refer to Section 4.

+(2) The four screws in the integral radiator mounting brackets are not required; they should be removed and discarded.